On the supports in the Humili\`ere completion and $\gamma$-coisotropic sets: The -coisotropic gamma-coisotropic subsets in a symplectic manifold: definitions and first properties

 We consider a sequence of $\gamma$-coisotropic sets, $V_{k}$.
 If the $V_{k}$ are compact and contained in a bounded set, then, up to taking a subsequence, they have a Hausdorff limit and setting $V= \lim_{k }V_{k}$ we may ask whether $V$ is $\gamma$-coisotropic.
 The answer is obviously negative : take $V_{k}$ to be sphere of center $0$ and radius $ \frac{1}{k}$.
 Then $V_{k}$ has for limit $\{0\}$ which is not coisotropic.
 However the following question is more sensible

 \begin{Question} Let $L_{k}$ be a sequence in $\widehat{\mathfrak L}(M, \omega)$ and $V_{k}=\gammasupp(L_{k})$.
 Assume $V=\lim_{k} V_{k}$ where the limit is a Hausdorff limit.
-Is $V$ a $\gamma$-coisotropic set ? \end{Question} Note that the sequence cannot collapse to a set of Hausdorff dimension less than $n$ because of the intersection properties of the $\gamma$-supports (Proposition \ref{Prop-6.7}). \begin{rems} \begin{enumerate} \item For the connection between Hausdorff and $\gamma$-convergence (for Lagrangians) in the presence of Riemannian constrains we refer to \cite{Chasse}. \item Note that if all $\gamma$-supports contain an exact Lagrangian, then Proposition \ref{Prop-6.7} becomes obvious.
-Of course this can not be true in the usual sense, i.e. all $\gamma$-supports do not contain a smooth Lagrangians : if $f$ is a $C^{0}$ function, $\gra (df)$ cannot contain a smooth Lagrangian On the other hand if this is not the case, then we get a really new class of subsets, invariant by symplectic isotopy, having intersection properties. \end{enumerate} \end{rems}
+Does $V$ contain a $\gamma$-coisotropic set ? \end{Question} Note that Figure \ref{Fig-8} gives an example of a sequence such that the limit is not $\gamma$-coisotropic.
+Also the sequence cannot collapse to a set of Hausdorff dimension less than $n$ because of the intersection properties of the $\gamma$-supports (Proposition \ref{Prop-6.7}). \begin{rems} \begin{enumerate} \item For the connection between Hausdorff convergence and $\gamma$-convergence (for Lagrangians) in the presence of Riemannian constrains we refer to \cite{Chasse}. \item Note that if all $\gamma$-supports contain an exact Lagrangian, then Proposition \ref{Prop-6.7} becomes obvious.
+Of course this can not be true in the usual sense, i.e. all $\gamma$-supports do not contain a smooth Lagrangians : if $f$ is a $C^{0}$ function, $\gra (df)$ cannot contain a smooth Lagrangian.
+On the other hand if this is not the case, then we get a really new class of subsets, invariant by symplectic isotopy, having intersection properties. \end{enumerate} \end{rems}